Technical

 26. If a player’s jersey is damaged then they may swap to a jersey with a different number, so long as no other player has worn that number during the game.
 In this case the team captain must alert the referee of the change before it is done.

-27. The goal keeper’s kit should be a different colour to the rest of their team.
+27. The goalkeeper’s kit should be a different colour to the rest of their team and he must wear gloves (obligatory)..

 28. Shin pads must be worn.